cse-sim/cse/doc/src/records/shadex.md

 # SHADEX

-SHADEX describes an object that shades other building surfaces.
-As initially implemented, SHADEX calculations are provided only for PVARRAYs.
+SHADEX describes an object that shades other building surfaces using an advanced shading model.
+Advanced shading calculations are provided only for [PVARRAYs](#pvarray).
+Advanced shading must be enabled via [Top exShadeModel](#top-model-control-items).

 **sxName**